GMonteiro74/Project-1/README.md

 Go ahead and try to defeat the Boss (good luck) and win the game! 🏆

-All credits for this awesome game goes to JRPedrosa and GMonteiro74.
+All credits for this awesome game goes to [João Pedrosa](https://github.com/JRPedrosa) and Gonçalo Monteiro(https://github.com/GMonteiro74).